 Team Concepts and Lacrosse IQ

 All team concepts taught are universal to the sport of lacrosse for any team at any level.
-No time in camp is spent learning specific offenses, exotic defenses, or plays, as campers come from different leagues, teams and schools.

 Skill Competitions for Prizes